metasfresh/metasfresh-documentation/_webui_collection/EN/Discount_types_in_metasfresh.md

 ---

-## Automatic Volume Discount Scheme (Tiered Discount)
+## Automatic Volume Discount Schema (Tiered Discount)
-By means of the [automatic volume discount scheme](Automatic_volume_discount) you can preset specific discount conditions, such as **Tiered Discounts (Volume Discounts)** for individual products or entire product categories, and assign them to a business partner or group.
+By means of the [automatic volume discount schema](Automatic_volume_discount) you can preset specific discount conditions, such as **Tiered Discounts (Volume Discounts)** for individual products or entire product categories, and assign them to a business partner or group.

 Upon fulfillment of these conditions in an order request by this business partner, the discounts will be applied automatically.